My MOC Debacle: Nevermind That $2,100 Exam You Just Passed

 There were esoteric facts to memorize, and memorize I did.
 You know the age-old question of the trains traveling towards each other at different rates of speed?
 We have questions like that, only they come in the form of a gas in an E cylinder that is partially full and flowing at X liters per minute.
 To answer correctly, you need to commit to memory the volumes of full tanks of various gases, and whether or not they are stored in liquid or gaseous form.

 For a couple months, I studied when I could.
-I took advantage of down time at work in the afternoons and evenings, and took myself to the library on some days off.
+I took advantage of down time at work in the afternoons and evenings, and took myself to the library on many days off.

 Uncoincidentally, the aggravation of studying for a really expensive and largely irrelevant exam led me to explore the possibility of retiring before having to take the dumb test again, a story I told in the aptly titled Inception.